 "long_explanation": "The Vietnamese term 'đi' is commonly used to denote motions or actions directed away from the speaker or the place where the speaker is.
 It is typically translated as 'go' or 'to go' in English.
 It can be attached to the end of a sentence or follow a verb to imply a direction of movement.",

-"formation": "Subject + Verb + đi",
+"formation": "Subject + Verb + đi" / “Subject + đi + somewhere/to do something”,

 "examples": [